10 Things to Do When You Find Out You Have Diabetes

 Every step you take can improve your overall health by:

-- Helping your body better use the insulin you still make, which means the same as improving insulin sensitivity.
+• Helping your body better use the insulin you still make, which means the same as improving insulin sensitivity.

-Your activity plan should eventually include three types of activity:
+Your physical activity plan should, over time, include three types of activity:

-- Aerobic or cardiovascular (working heart and lungs, such as walking, biking, swimming, dancing, and stair-climbing).
+• Aerobic or cardiovascular activity that benefits the heart and lungs (walking, biking, swimming, dancing, stair-climbing).

-- Resistance or strength training (lifting, pulling, and pushing).
+• Resistance or strength training (lifting, pulling, pushing).

 What to consider when developing a physical activity plan:

-- Do you have an all-or-nothing mentality?
+• Do you have an all-or-nothing mentality?
 If yes, try to reshape your thinking.
-Some activity is better than none when it comes to lowering your blood sugar.
-Snatch 10 minutes here and 10 minutes there, and you'll soon accumulate your daily 30
+Any activity is better than none when it comes to lowering your blood sugar.
+Snatch 10 minutes here and 10 minutes there, and you'll soon accumulate your daily 30 minutes.

 Incorporate Activity into Your Routine

 Staying active is important, but you don't have to hit the gym to stay in shape.
 Every step, push, pull, lift, and stretch counts!